Herding

 Because of the strong bond, they form with their owners, these dogs should not be left on their own for a long time.
 This can stress them out and lead to destructive behaviours.
 Instead, someone should stay at home to keep them company and calm.

-Overall, the Bohemian Shepherd is usually a healthy dog however there are some health problems to which they are predisposed.
+The Bohemian Shepherd has a few health problems to which they are predisposed.
 Common issues that can arise include hip dysplasia, ear infections, eye problems, and elbow dysplasia.

 The average life of a Bohemian shepherd is somewhere between 9 and 13 years.